deepcharles/fall-data/README.md

 > python download_data.py

-automatically downloads and extract the data.
+automatically downloads and extracts the data.
 This code requires Python 3 and `tqdm` (`pip install tqdm`).

 Once extracted, the data can be read using the following code snippets (in Python, R).
 Be sure to execute those lines while in the same directory as the extracted `FallData` folder.